Siege of Sevastopol (1941–1942)

 Finally, on 4 July 1942, the remaining Soviet forces surrendered and the Germans seized the port.
 The Soviet Separate Coastal Army was annihilated, with 118,000 men killed, wounded or captured in the final assault and 200,481 casualties in the siege as a whole for both it and the Black Sea Fleet.

-Axis losses in Störfang amounted to 35,866 men, of whom 27,412 were German and 8,454 Romanian.
+Total Axis losses during the 250-day siege numbered approximately 70,000 including 2,000 officers.
+Of that number, 25,000 German troops were killed in action.
+Axis losses in the final Störfang operation amounted to 35,866 men, of whom 27,412 were German and 8,454 Romanian.
 With the Soviet forces neutralized, the Axis refocused their attention on the major summer campaign of that year, Case Blue and the advance to the Caucasus oilfields.
+However, the enormous cost of the Sevastopol campaign had reduced German resources for Case Blue "at a critical time".

 Background

 The Soviet naval base at Sevastopol was one of the strongest fortifications in the world.
 Its site, on a deeply eroded, bare limestone promontory at the southwestern tip of the Crimea, made an approach by land forces exceedingly difficult.
 The high-level cliffs overlooking Severnaya Bay protected the anchorage, making an amphibious landing just as dangerous.
 The Soviet Navy had built upon these natural defenses by modernizing the port and installing heavy coastal batteries consisting of 180mm and 305mm re-purposed battleship guns which were capable of firing inland as well as out to sea.
 The artillery emplacements were protected by reinforced concrete fortifications and 9.8-inch thick armored turrets.

 The port was a valuable target.
 Its importance as a potential naval and air base would enable the Axis to conduct far-ranging sea and air operations against Soviet targets into and over the Caucasus ports and mountains.
 The Red Air Force had been using the Crimea as a base to attack targets in Romania since the Axis invasion in June 1941, proving its usefulness as an air base.
 Likewise, the Wehrmacht had launched a bombing raid on the Sevastopol naval base at the start of the invasion.

 Since the beginning of Barbarossa, the offensive against the USSR had not really addressed Crimea as an objective.
 German planners assumed the area would be captured in mopping-up operations once the bulk of the Red Army was destroyed west of the Dnieper river.
 But in June, attacks by Soviet aircraft from Crimea against Romania's oil refineries destroyed 12,000 tons of oil.
 Hitler described the area as an "unsinkable aircraft carrier" and ordered the conquest of Ukraine and Crimea as vital targets in Directive 33, dated 23 July 1941.